1950s Radio Westerns

 The Lone Ranger and Silver

-There were a number of popular Western series during the Golden Days of Radio, but as a youngster growing up in the 1950s when radio was facing the onslaught of television, I seemed to settle on just two:
+There were many popular old time radio Westerns broadcast during the Golden Days of Radio, but as a youngster growing up in the 1950s, when radio was facing the onslaught of television, I tended to settle on just two, my favorites:

 The Lone Ranger (1933-1954)